-Are you diabetic?
-Ayurveda is here to help!
-Ayurvedic treatment for diabetic neuropathy is one of the most underrated yet powerful treatments.
+Are you diabetic and need help to fight diabetic neuropathy ?
+Ayurvedic treatment for diabetic neuropathy is one of the most underrated yet powerful treatments available.

 Do you feel numbness and tingling in your hands and legs often?
 If these symptoms are followed by tiredness, muscular cramps and indigestion, it is time to seek medical help.
 These signs indicate diabetic neuropathy.